skypjack/uvw/README.md

 Note that `libuv` is part of the dependencies of the project and it will be cloned by `cmake` (see below for further details).<br/>
-Because of that, users have not to install it to compile and execute the tests.
+Because of that, users don't have to install it to compile and execute the tests.

 ## Library